 Ah, the “City of Eternal Spring.”
 At 5000 feet above sea level, Medellin is apparently almost always about 75 degrees and sunny.
 That was mostly my experience anyway.
 It’s a lovely city in the mountains of the Antioquia province; modern, sophisticated, has a great Metro and is all in all a very pleasant place to hang out.

 Medellin attracts a lot of digital nomads and expats for this very reason.
 It’s inexpensive to live there, easy to get around and actually quite safe.
-I think the past troubles with Pablo Escobar, the near civil war between him and the government, and his subsequent assassination by police resulted in the progressive urban planning that followed.
+I think the past troubles with Pablo Escobar, the near civil war and his subsequent assassination by police may have had something to do with the progressive urban planning that followed.

 I mean, check this out.
 That’s a nice library in a Metro station.
 How cool is that?

 One of the most popular sights in town is Botero Plaza, named for the famed Colombian artist Fernando Botero, who apparently was a bit of a chubby chaser.
 He specialized in bronze sculptures of various chubby people, animals, things, etc. Check it out…

 The plaza is a popular spot to hang out, chat with friends, enjoy an helado and what have you.

 How can you not love a good botanical gardens?
 I guess you could not be a plant nerd.
 That would probably do it.
 In any event, the one in Medellin is pretty cool.
 Lots of cats and iguanas!

 The Entomology Museum